Ricoh IBM InfoPrint Continuous Form Laser Printer Models

 IBM was a pioneer in business laser printing beginning in the 1970s with the IBM 3800.

-Back in 2007, IBM released the details of the sale of the IBM Printing Systems Division to Ricoh.
-This action created the InfoPrint Solutions Company, a joint venture for the next three years.
-In the previous five years, IBM had acquired 60 companies with an emphasis on software and services.
-Also, IBM had sold off the businesses of hard disk drives, displays, and the IBM PC business.
+In 2007, IBM released the details of the sale of the IBM Printing Systems Division to Ricoh.
+This action created the InfoPrint Solutions Company, a three-year joint venture.
+In the previous five years, IBM had acquired 60 companies emphasizing software and services.
+Also, IBM had sold off the hard disk drive, display, and the IBM PC businesses.

-As a stockholder, one could wish that the next decade would witness great strategic growth.
+One wishes the next decade would witness significant strategic growth as a stockholder.
 As stated, one could wish.

 Ricoh brings the legacy to an end.

 IBM and Ricoh had enjoyed a long relationship as Seller/OEM of the continuous form lasers.
 Ricoh had acquired Hitachi’s high-speed printing group, the supplier to IBM Printing.
-Ricoh found it strategic to own the vertical of build/sell/maintain/control.
+Ricoh found it strategic to own all the vertical build/sell/maintain/control layers.

 ‘Production Printers’ is how IBM identified the continuous form lasers in the product line.
 The InfoPrint ‘cut-sheet printers’ were versions of Ricoh copiers.

-From a review of the Ricoh website, all Ricoh now sells is CF inkjet.
-Ricoh has withdrawn all InfoPrint CF laser printers.
-They are available as refurbished only, and as available in the marketplace.
+From a review of the Ricoh website, all Ricoh now sells is continuous-form color inkjet CF models.
+Ricoh has withdrawn all mono InfoPrint CF laser printers.
+They are available as refurbished only and as found offered in the marketplace.
 Don’t hesitate to get in touch with us regarding your specific requirements.